wenyuzhao/lxr-pldi-2022-artifact/README.md

 #### Cassandra benchmark may not run

-Due to the restrictions of docker, cassandra or even other benchmarks can be killed by docker, due to a large amount of memory reservations.
+Due to the restrictions of docker, cassandra or even other benchmarks can be killed by docker, due to a large amount of memory reservations. _For this reason, we excluded cassandra from the evaluations._

 To fully reproduce all the result include cassandra, feel free to copy all the content under `/root` and `/usr/share/benchmarks` to a native ubuntu 18.04 host before running the benchmarks.
 Please note that the file locaitons should remain the same.
 Additional packages should be installed as well (please check Dockerfile).
 Run using a virtual machine can work as well, but the overhead of virtualization can affect the result.

+If you'd like to bring back cassandra, or exclude other benchmarks that have this issue as well, please edit the `benchmarks.dacapochopin-29a657f` field at the start of the two benchmark config files: `/root/bench/xput.yml` and `/root/bench/latency.yml`.

 #### Some benchmarks may not run with ZGC